szorfein/szorfein.github.io/_posts/2018-10-28-CTF-Linsecuriry.md

 ### curl

-curl need two pc to work, we can use the perl method above in a script.
+We can use the perl method above in a script.
 On your pc, write the `shell.sh`:

 ```sh